cni-iisc/cni-website/_newsletters/2023/may.md

 events_headline: We have three seminars and the beginning of our annual hackathon this month.
 events:
     - name: "Mean-field control for restless bandits and weakly coupled MDPs"
-      description: by Dr. Nicolas Gast from INRIA on 2nd May @4pm
+      description: "by Dr. Nicolas Gast from INRIA on 2nd May @4pm"
       url: https://youtu.be/pM11eHp_RYM

     - name: "Fair clustering: notations and algorithms"
-      description: by Professor Shweta Jain from IIT Ropar on 9th May @4pm
+      description: "by Professor Shweta Jain from IIT Ropar on 9th May @4pm"
       url: https://youtu.be/7ApB6KN5Drc

     - name: "Reliable object detection and identification in adverse conditions"
-      description:  by Kshitiz Bansal from the University of California on 23rd May @4pm
+      description:  "by Kshitiz Bansal from the University of California on 23rd May @4pm"
       url: https://youtu.be/5d3UjPQuTcQ

      - name: "CNI Digital Defenders Cybersecurity Hackathon 2023"